davidtranhq/davidtranhq.github.io/notes/quant/notes.md

 14. Expected benefit for taking offer: 3.33
 15. Now, suppose we are in the same situation.... -30.56
 16. I have 50 unique cards, numbered sequentially....
 127.5
 17. I am willing to sell you a contract....
-None of the above (46.5)
+46.5
 18. Now suppose I change the game.
 I start with 50 unique cards...
 None of the above (625/44)
 19.